jrief/django-websocket-redis/docs/installation.rst

 and is used for caching and session storage.

-It's beyond the scope of this documentation to explain how to set up a caching and/or session store using Redis, but check django-redis-sessions_ and optionally django-redis-cache_ for details, but it should be as easy as installing
+It's beyond the scope of this documentation to explain how to set up a caching and/or session store using Redis, so please check django-redis-sessions_ and optionally django-redis-cache_ for details, but it should be as easy as installing

 .. code-block:: bash